What Is Reverse Sneezing?

 Reverse sneezing can happen at any time in a dog's life and may be a one-off affair (a bit of dust, grass, etc., getting up the dog's nose) or it might be frequent and caused by something in the environment that needs to be dealt with.

 Some causes may be out of your control.
 For instance, dogs with short muzzles may be prone to reverse sneezing when they encounter sudden changes in temperature, such as going from a warm house to a snowy back garden.
 Other triggers may be difficult to determine.
 Dr Karen Becker describes how one of her dogs always reverse sneezes when she is awoken suddenly from a deep sleep.
-Perhaps this is due to the dog snoring just as it is awoken, or perhaps dogs can suffer a version of the human condition sleep apnea.
+Perhaps this is due to the dog snoring just as it is awoken, or perhaps dogs can suffer a version of the human condition called sleep apnea.
 Dr Becker avoids triggering the problem by being careful not to disturb her dog when sleeping.

 Allergies are a common cause of sneezing (reverse or normal) in dogs and can be environmental (pollen, dust mites, etc) or linked to diet.
 More and more dogs are being diagnosed with allergies, just as there is a noticeable rise in allergies in humans.
-If there is a seasonal pattern to your dog's reverse sneezing, then pollen might be the cause, but a dog may also be allergic to something they are exposed to all the year round, such as certain chemicals used in the home.
-They could also be allergic to grain in their food, or chicken, white fish, or another ingredient they routinely consume in their diet.
+If there is a seasonal pattern to your dog's reverse sneezing, then pollen might be the cause, but a dog may also be allergic to something they are exposed to all year round, such as certain chemicals used in the home.
+They could also be allergic to grain in their food or to chicken, white fish, or another ingredient they routinely consume in their diet.